 Remember, not every story needs to have a sales goal attached to it.
 Some stories can be shared simply for the goal of creating more of a bond with your ideal audience members.
 This trust will go a long way when you are ready to start marketing new products and services.

-When you create a blog post, you are probably already keeping line breaks and other types of text formatting in mind.
 Your ultimate goal is to guide your readers easily through your content as they consume it on any device.

 When you are ready to implement your sales psychology knowledge and sales strategy, you can start by including one clear call-to-action in each email.
 As mentioned above, you don’t need to include the same call-to-action in each email in order to be successful.
 Instead, tailor the specific call-to-action to the email content.